Skip to main content

 • Masterclasses with guest experts.

-• An immersive month filled with activities, visits, and workshops at Basque Culinary Center.
+• One immersive month full of activities, visits, and workshops at Basque Culinary Center.

-• Access to more than 5,000 references from the Faculty Library.
+• Access to more than 5,000 references in the Faculty Library.

-• Membership in the Basque Culinary Center alumni service: Bculinary Alumni.
+• Registration in the Basque Culinary Center alumni service: Bculinary Alumni.

 Admission